-Harold Lempka opened Minden Machine Shop in 1984.
-Harold and a business partner were looking for a way to make some extra money besides what they made from their regular jobs.
-Harold worked for his father-in-law’s well-drilling business.
-Harold’s father-in-law happened to have a building that wasn’t in use in the northeast part of Minden and let them use it.
-It contained an old lathe and welder.
-The business began in a 30 foot by 50 foot building along the railroad tracks that went through Minden.
+Harold Lempka opened Minden Machine Shop in 1984 when he and a business partner were looking for a way to make some extra money.
+Both had steady income from their regular jobs, but they wanted more.
+On the side, Harold had been working for his father-in-law’s well-drilling business, and he happened to have a building that wasn’t in use.
+Located on the northeast part of town, It contained an old lathe and welder, and they were allowed to use it.
+The business had begun in a 30 foot by 50 foot building along the railroad tracks that went through Minden.

 Harold began repairing and building machinery.
 When they could afford it, they purchased more equipment they needed, such as a mill, more welders and lathes.